FAQs

 How many Line Devices do I need?
 Which setup are you recommending?

-For professionnal tournament, you can consider the setup of two Net Devices and ten Line Devices, one Line Device per line.
+For professionnal tournament, you can consider the setup of 2 Net Devices and 8 Line Devices, 1 Line Device per line.
 You will get amazing accuracy like on TV everywhere.
 It's overkill for an amateur match.

 What is the accuracy of In/Out?